 - Essential: Python, Pandas, Numpy

-- Nice to have: Machine learning knowledge and experience with scikit-learn
+- Nice to have: Machine learning knowledge, experience with scikit-learn and experience with LLMs

 We welcome applicants from all academic disciplines.